ArushC/butt-kicker/README.md

 ## Description

-A high-fidelity prototype of an application to help users quit smoking.
+A high-fidelity prototype of an application to help users quit smoking, brought to you by the Builder Bros (Arush, Ad, and Andy).

 ## Prerequisites